LINWEN607/congregate/README.md

 cp congregate.sh /usr/local/bin
 ```

+#### Configuring

+Before you start make sure to have a source and destination instance available and accessible from Congregate.

+**N.B.** Congregate is currently only configurable to migrate from GitLab -> GitLab (either SaaS or self-managed).
+Migrating from and to other external instances (BitBucket, GitHub, etc.) is currently not supported.

+Using the `root` user account create a Personal Access Token or PAT (preferably create a separate user with Admin privileges) on both instances.
+From the user profile's *Settings -> Access Tokens* enter a name and check `api` from *Scopes*.
+This may change once more granular rights are introduced for PATs as described [here](https://gitlab.com/groups/gitlab-org/-/epics/637).
+Make sure to safely store the tokens before configuring.

+As part of project migrations Congregate extends the Project export/import API by migrating registries (docker images).
+Make sure to enable the **Container Registry** on both instances as you will need the hostnames during configuration.
+Apart from the `/etc/gitlab/gitlab.rb` file you may lookup the hostname on an empty project's *Packages -> Container Registry* page.

-Run the following commands to configure congregate and retrieve info from the source instance:
+Run the following commands to configure Congregate and retrieve info from the source instance:

 ```bash
 congregate configure
 congregate list
 ```

+All secrets (PATs, S3 keys) are obfuscated in your `congregate.conf` configuration file.

-With congregate configured and projects, groups, and users retrieved, you should be ready to use the tool or test your changes.
+With Congregate configured and projects, groups, and users retrieved, you should be ready to use the tool or test your changes.

-Note: Instead of exporting an environment variable within your shell session, you can also add `CONGREGATE_PATH` to `bash_profile` or an init.d script.
+**N.B.** Instead of exporting an environment variable within your shell session, you can also add `CONGREGATE_PATH` to `bash_profile` or an `init.d` script.
 This is a bit more of a permanent solution than just exporting the variable within the session.

 ### Usage